loot/loot.github.io/Thread-Management.md

 [size=5]Downloads[/size]

-BOSS can be downloaded from its [url=http://code.google.com/p/better-oblivion-sorting-software/downloads/list]Google Code page[/url].
+BOSS can be downloaded from its [url=http://boss-developers.github.io]website[/url].

 [size=5]Contributions & Help[/size]